kevinbeaty/underarm/README.md

 ##### unshift(...args)
 Before stepping the first item, steps all arguments through the pipeline, then passes every item through unchanged.
 This effectively unshifts values onto the beginning of the stream.

+##### at(index)
+Retrieves the value at the given index.
+Similar to indexing into an array.

+Resolves as single value.

+##### slice(begin? end?)
+Like array slice, but with transducers.
+Steps items between `begin` (inclusive) and `end` (exclusive).
+If either index is negative, indexes from end of transformation.
+If `end` is undefined, steps until result of transformation.
+If `begin` is undefined, begins at 0.

+Note that if either index is negative, items will be buffered until completion.

 ##### initial(n?)
 Steps everything but the last entry.
 Passing `n` will step all values excluding the last N.